bamos/bamos.github.io/_posts/2014-10-06-prefixed-multi-hop-ssh.md

-An alternative to using `cut`, as pointed out in the comments of this post, is to use Bash variable substition.
+An alternative to using `cut`, as pointed out in the comments of this post, is to use Bash variable substitution.
 This can't be done directly because `%h` has to be added as a shell variable.
+Using variable substitution has the advantage of not needing a delimiter, so wildcards like `prefix*` can be used.

 <pre>
 Host prefix-b*